milotruck-shin/stm32-applications/CAN/README.md

-Here is a clean, professionally formatted version of your project description, optimized for a `README.md` file.
-I've organized the hardware parameters into clear sections and improved the readability of the technical specifications.

----

 # STM32H755ZI Interrupt Testing (CAN & TIM)

-This application serves as a test environment for verifying interrupt handling on the **STM32H755ZI** microcontroller, specifically focusing on the FDCAN protocol and high-frequency timer interrupts.
+This application is a dummy code for testing interrupts for CAN protocol (STM32H755ZI)

-## 🚀 Features
+## Features
 * **FDCAN RxFifo0 Interrupt**: Triggers upon receiving a CAN message.
 The handler toggles an onboard LED and outputs the status to the Serial terminal.
 * **TIM16 Interrupt**: A periodic timer interrupt configured to fire every **0.5ms** for time-critical task execution.

 ---

-## 🛠 Hardware Configuration
+## CubeMX Configuration

 ### FDCAN Basic Parameters
 | Parameter | Value |